 MMD is uniquely placed to do this.
 It’s a place to meet others who understand the triumphs, the joys, the difficulties and the frustrations inherent in writing a musical.
 It’s the place to find the oxygen of a new approach, another direction.
 It’s a forum to discuss and compare different styles.
 It’s a school where you can listen to the greatest practitioners talk about their experiences.
 It’s a community where you can find a writing partner, a collaborator.
 It’s a workshop where – through a range of activities – you can get constructive feedback and advice and discover your best ever work.
 It’s a gateway to the world of production through showcases and readings.
 It discovers and encourages talent.
 The ancient world valued the gymnasium as a place to exercise and develop skills, to debate and disagree, to learn and observe.
 MMD aims to provide a gymnasium for creators of musical theatre – a place as diverse and welcoming as musicals themselves.

 Collaboration, Innovation, Diversity, Excellence, Honesty, Inclusivity, Hard Work, Bravery.

+MMD is committed to being an Equal Opportunities employer.
 We recognise that the provision of equal opportunities in all our activities will benefit the organisation.
-We also recognise that diversity within our membership and activities will make a valuable contribution towards the development of the art form we support, pushing creative boundaries and ensuring that the greatest possible range of voices is reflected in the work created.
-We develop our programmes to meet the needs of all the communities we serve and take proactive steps to ensure that the opportunities we offer are accessible to every individual.
+We also recognise that diversity within our membership and activities will make a valuable contribution towards the development of the artform we support, pushing creative boundaries and ensuring that the greatest possible range of voices is reflected in the work created.